ThingPulse/XPT2046_Touchscreen/README.md

 # XPT2046 Touchscreen Arduino Library

+🆘 🔔 🎁

+**This is a fork of Paul Stoffregen's excellent XPT2046 library.
+It exists for a single reason: [https://github.com/PaulStoffregen/XPT2046_Touchscreen/pull/24]() There is a fix in the upstream repository to make the library compatible with ESP8266 Arduino Core 2.5+.
+However, the author couldn't be convinced to create a new release.
+We tried many times.**

+Eventually we decided to fork and release it under a new name - including the fix.
+Our customers depend on this.
+At some point it was simply one support request too many.
+[Who reads documentation anyway?](https://docs.thingpulse.com/guides/wifi-color-display-kit/#install-the-esp8266-toolchain)

+🆘 🔔 🎁

 XPT2046_Touchscreen is a library for the XPT2046 resistive touchscreen controllers used on many low cost TFT displays.

 ![ILI9431Test Example Program](doc/ILI9431Test.jpg)